► Twin-turbo AMG V8 SUV

 ► Standard 470bhp or 503bhp

-What’s behind the badge?
+Mercedes-AMG GLC63 S review: what’s behind the badge?

 There are six versions of the GLC63.
 That’s two shapes, SUV and Coupe, and two power levels for each of those, the regular 470bhp and the S-badged 503bhp.

-What’s under the skin?
+Mercedes-AMG GLC63 S review: what’s under the skin?

 The engine is essentially the same twin-turbo V8 used in many AMGs, from C-Class to the GT.